dalcorso/thermo_pw/thermo_pw_help.md

 <code>QE 6.2.1</code> and follow the instructions
 given above to compile and run.
-Although now <code>thermo_pw</code> has been used for several years and can be considered reasonably stable, it remains an experimental code given as it is.
+Although now <code>thermo_pw</code> has been used for several years and can be considered reasonably stable, it remains an experimental code given as it is.</p>
 <br><br>
 Before using <code>thermo_pw</code>, please apply the patches given below.